-How do you decide the winner of a football match without playing a game?
+How do you decide the winner of a football match when the scores are level?
 How about a coin toss?

 But there have been times when an even more random method of settling football matches, and big ones as well, has been used: the coin toss.

-In fact, the Premier League’s runaway leaders Liverpool have themselves benefitted from the coin toss to send them into the last four of the European Cup.
+In fact, the Premier League giants Liverpool have benefitted from the coin toss to send them into the last four of the European Cup.

 Back in March 1965, Bill Shankly’s Reds took part in an epic quarter final contest with German champions Cologne.
 After two 0-0 stalemates, a postponement, and a 2-2 draw in a play-off game on the neutral soil of Rotterdam’s Feyenoord Stadium, the two sides could still not be separated.

 Following 300 gruelling minutes of football, the tie was to be settled by the toss of referee Robert Schaut’s coin, and even that took two goes.

 With Liverpool skipper Ron Yeats and his Cologne counterpart Wolfgang Overath flanking Schaut, and surrounded by a crowd of players and staff, the official flipped the coin.

 Yeats got into the referee first, calling tails before it was tossed into the air.
 As it came down, though, it stuck in a divot in the bobbly pitch.
 Another flip was needed and though the German captain looked angered, the referee tossed the coin once again, and it came down tails.

 Liverpool celebrated on the pitch before heading down the tunnel and towards a semi-final meeting with the eventual European champions, Internazionale.